philips-software/go-hsdp-api/README.md

 A HSDP API client library enabling Go programs to interact with various HSDP APIs in a simple and uniform way

+> [!Important]
+> This library is not endorsed, supported or approved by HSDP.
+It is a Philips Open Source community managed project.
+Please do not raise
+> SNOW tickets, instead open a issue on the [Github project](https://github.com/philips-software/go-hsdp-api/issues).

 ## Supported APIs

 The current implement covers only a subset of HSDP APIs.
 Basically, we implement functionality as needed.